Build Your Bones With This Berry Delicious Summer Treat

 I devote an entire chapter of the Save Our Bones Program to antioxidants, and one of the segments discusses a class of antioxidants known as polyphenols.
 These important plant chemicals increase osteoblast production, and a group of polyphenols known as flavonoids accounts for raspberries’ beautiful red color.

 Raspberries contain anthocyanins, a group of flavonoids that provide a number of health benefits, from improving brain function to regulating inflammation.
+And they have high levels of epicatechin, flavonols shown to stimulate osteoblast differentiation.

 You’ll also find quercetin in raspberries, a polyphenol that has been shown to decrease levels of the stress hormone cortisol.
 This is important for building strong bones, because excessive cortisol creates a very acidic environment that deteriorates bone.